-The COVID 19 crisis has continued to impact the international education sector and more generally student mobility.
-Management have taken steps to maintain the financial resilience of the group in the short and long term through diligent liquidity planning including renegotiating the credit facilities with its bankers.
+The COVID 19 crisis impacted the international education sector and more generally student mobility.
+Management have taken steps to maintain the financial resilience of the group in the short and long term through diligent liquidity planning including renegotiating the credit facilities with its bankers..
+In addition, risks relating to inflation and other external factors have been considered as disclosed in the "principal risks and uncertainties" section on page 7.